Complete Publisher Submission · Confidential

 The Spanish Civil War freezes everything.
 Assets seized.
 The family cannot leave, cannot move merchandise, cannot withdraw money.
 Both the Nationalists and Republicans view the Hatvaniki script — the same encryption system that protects them from British tax collectors — as a Fifth Column red flag.
 A group of foreigners communicating in an unbreakable code, in a country at war, paranoid about espionage.
 The same script.
 Two entirely different problems.

-And meanwhile, stranded and under surveillance, these merchants are simultaneously remitting money to the Indian independence movement.
-Funding the Ghadar Movement.
-Funding the INA.
-Holding British passports in Franco's Spain, writing to each other in unbreakable code, secretly financing the dismantling of the empire that issued those passports.
-The moral architecture is total.
+And meanwhile, stranded and under surveillance, these merchants are still moving money eastward — the same independence remittances documented in Chapter 4, now routed through Franco's Spain.
+British passports, unbreakable code, an enemy's territory.
+The moral architecture is vertiginous.
 After Franco wins, the family pivots completely: suspected spies become essential economic partners of the regime, primary suppliers of luxury goods to an isolated, famine-stricken economy.
-The Hatvaniki script that branded them as enemies becomes their commercial shield.
+The very script that branded them as enemies becomes their commercial shield.
 By the 1970s, Sindhis own over 200 businesses in Ceuta and Melilla.
 They became indispensable to the man who had accused them of espionage.

 The script that branded them as spies becomes the shield that saves them.
 Trapped by Franco, funding Indian independence, becoming essential to the Franco regime — a family that survived by being indispensable to whoever won, whatever side they were on.